frucade82/hello-world/README.md

 Hi all,

-this is my first repo, covering prototyping files, mainly sketch and framer.
-As I am sorting out how to best structure the repo, I will update the readme.
+this is my first repo, covering prototypes and design made with sketch.
+My work is not only mobile, but this will be a focus.

 Looking fwd to creating sth together.